-In order to be able to supply electricity and/or natural gas to end users on the distribution grid in Flanders, a supply licence is required, unless the supplier holds a licence or is already active in another European member state or region of Belgium.
+In order to be able to supply electricity and/or natural gas to end users on the distribution grid in Flanders, a supply licence is required.

 No supply license is needed for the supply of green power through a direct line, as well as the supply of electricity generated by a qualitative combined heat and power facility through a direct line.
 However, the construction of a new direct line is subject to a license/admission granted by VREG, in case this line outreaches the site’s premises.
 An application form (dutch) is available on our website.